talshoura/EcoStream-Dataset/README.md

 This section presents the logs generated when training the models for each data point, these logs can be accessed [**<ins>here</ins>**](https://drive.google.com/drive/folders/14Wenrjd0a7oiQ9YNCbdcYUQ_RsE4JM0I?usp=sharing).

-The files are devided for each output parameters wjere the it reflects
+The files are divided for each output parameter where it reflects

-The files are divided for each output parameters where each file reflects the training for the given output parameter.
+The files are divided for each output parameter, where each file reflects the training for the given output parameter.
 The files are divided as follows:
 -	Training linear models, where 10 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
--	support vector regression models, where 20 different models would be trained and evaluated.
+-	Support vector regression models, where 20 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
 -	Gaussian process regression models, where 50 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
 -	Regression models, where 20 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
--	Neural networks regression models, where 50 different models would be trained and evaluated.
+-	Neural network regression models, where 50 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
 -	Kernel functions regression models, where 20 different models would be trained and evaluated.
 The best model’s parameters will be printed out.
 -	A summary of the best model performance from each category against the testing data.